 - Long-term antibiotics

 In severe cases, bronchodilator medicines and oxygen therapy may be prescribed to relieve COPD symptoms.
-Along with these treatments, there are certain lifestyle changes you can
+Along with these treatments, there are certain lifestyle changes you can execute to make living with the disease easier for you.

 Living With COPD